Jurickson Profar Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Marlins pitching staff ranks fifth in the league.
+- The Marlins pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Marlins' 4.47 team ERA ranks 21st among all league pitching staffs.
+- The Marlins have a 4.47 team ERA that ranks 21st among all MLB pitching staffs.

-- The Marlins rank 19th in baseball in home runs allowed (58 total, 1.2 per game).
+- The Marlins rank 17th in baseball in home runs given up (58 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.